data-science-infinity/data-science-infinity.github.io/_posts/2024-03-04-enhancing-targeting-accuracy.md

 <br>
 ##### Outliers

-The ability for a Logistic Regression model to generalise well across *all* data can be hampered if there are outliers present.
+The ability for a Logistic Regression model to generalize well across *all* data can be hampered if there are outliers present.
 There is no right or wrong way to deal with outliers, but it is always something worth very careful consideration - just because a value is high or low, does not necessarily mean it should not be there!

 In this code section, we use **.describe()** from Pandas to investigate the spread of values for each of our predictors.
 The results of this can be seen in the table below.